If you are looking for a new car insurance provider and want to cancel your current policy, you need to have the facts before you make a huge mistake.

 It is better, to be honest during the application process and risk denial so you can keep looking.
 If you are not providing the information they require or are dishonest, the results will be much worse.

 You have a right to appeal the car insurance company’s decision to cancel your coverage as long as your policy was not canceled due to non-payment; any other reason is grounds to request a formal hearing with your state.

 This information should be located on your cancellation notice; in most situations, you must act within 20 days of receiving the paperwork.
 If your state has an online appeals process, this is the quickest way to file your motion.

 While they will not guarantee that things will turn out in your favor, it is to your benefit to seek assistance if you are adamant about fighting the reason behind your cancellation.

-You can also contact Consumer Protection Services, if you feel your policy was cancelled because of unfair treatment or discriminatory reasons.
+You can also contact Consumer Protection Services if you feel your policy was canceled because of unfair treatment or discriminatory reasons.

 They are mainly there for you to lodge a complaint against the company you have an issue with; they cannot solve your problem.